Hair Transplant Scabs Not Falling Off (Or Falling Off With Hair?)

 • Allow scabs to fall off naturally

-The key to successful scab removal is patience.
-Your hair care routine during this time should focus on being as gentle as possible while following your hair transplant surgeon’s instructions exactly.
+Your focus during this time: Being as gentle as possible while following your hair transplant surgeon's instructions exactly.

 Should I be seeing total disappearance of hair transplant scabs after 3 weeks?

-Yes, typically all scabs on the scalp usually disappear within 2-3 weeks after the surgery.
-If you’re still seeing significant scabbing at this point, it’s worth checking in with your surgeon about how long does hair transplant take to heal completely, and if everything looks fine in your case.
+The short answer: Yes, typically all scabs on the scalp usually disappear within 2-3 weeks after surgery.
+If you're still seeing significant scabbing at this point, check with your surgeon about how long does hair transplant take to heal completely.

 Hair transplant scabs falling off with hair?